 Leucorrhea may or may not be a sign of infection.
 If it is, the color will be yellowish or greenish, compete with a foul odor.
 Infections will also cause lots of itching and irritation.
 At the same time, hormonal fluctuations during your cycle might also bring on discharge, as rising estrogen increases exfoliation of the vaginal epithelial cells.1 2

 Pay attention to your level of normal discharge.
 When something seems off, don’t ignore it.
 A visit to the gynecologist can tell you what’s going on.
-Otherwise, check out these natural remedies that may help you get a handle on vaginal discharge.

 Reach for some sumac.
 This spice is a traditional remedy for vaginal discharge, that offers antioxidants and muscle-relaxing effects.
 Sumac has a tart, lemon-like flavor.
 It can be used in dishes instead of vinegar or lemon juice.
 It’s a staple in Middle Eastern cooking, so try it with hummus or roasted chickpeas.
 For an easier option, brew a cup of sumac leaf tea or take supplements.3 4